pivotal/docs-tap/scst-scan/tanzu-supply-chain/setup-supply-chain-component.hbs.md

           Where `SCANNER` is the name of the scanner from the scanning component

-    3. Remove the following fields from the yaml:
+    3. Remove the following fields from the `pipeline.yaml`:

         ```console
         metadata: